dinhphu28/TimeBasedOTP/README.md

-# This is Time based OTP writed in Java (Spring Boot) - API
+# This is Time based OTP written in Java (Spring Boot) - API

 ## References: